Podcast Copyright Rules Checker: Which Music Rights You Need in 60 Seconds

 When you click “Show my required permissions”, the tool opens a pop-up that turns all your answers into a simple rights map you can actually read and use.

 The Rights Map section shows which layers of rights you need.
-It explains whether you need master rights for the recording and how that connects to your planned use, and it shows how composition rights for the song flow from your chosen source.
+It explains if you need master rights for the recording and how that connects to your planned use, and it shows how composition rights for the song flow from your chosen source.
 Together, these lines mirror podcast copyright rules by separating recording and song into two clear permission tracks.

 The Who to contact line turns that map into real next steps.
 It points you toward a library licensing team if you use stock, an artist or label, and possibly a songwriter or publisher if you use indie or commercial tracks, or a recording owner, composer, or your own contract if you work with public domain or commissioned music.
 That way, you reach the people who can actually say yes, instead of sending vague messages that ask if you may use a track in your show.